abhishek2021512/Bidirectional-ClickHouse-Flat-File-Data-Ingestion-Tool/README.md

 the above command will start your backend
 8) go to google and type: - http://localhost:80 your website will start to close backend press ctrl+c 3 times

+->>  before using clickhouse service add simple csv files provided in uploads which can help you make tables ->> for noe join condition has some problem rest everything is working

 ---------------------------------------------
 to check if tables are being created on your clickhouse write thise command:-